prashant-ramcharan/courgette-jvm/README.md

 - **Automatic re-run** of failed scenarios.
 - **Requires only 1 annotated class** to run all feature files in parallel.
 - **Single report generation** for all executed features including embedded files (Json and Html reports)
+- **Publishes a single Cucumber Report** to https://reports.cucumber.io/ after parallel execution (_supported from version 5.1.0_)
-- **Single re-run file** listing all failed scenarios that occured during parallel execution.
+- **Single re-run file** listing all failed scenarios that occurred during parallel execution.
 - Supports **Cucumber-JVM 6**
 - Supports **JUnit** and **TestNG**
 - Integrates with **Extent Reports** to create interactive reports.